RoySegall/gizra.com/app/_posts/2016-08-15-phone-booth.md

 6. <b> Just be kind: </b> Basic decency rules of life don’t change according to where you are.

-7. <b> yeah , use the booth for your phone and skype calls:</b>  it is a throwback for old times.
+7. <b> Yeah, use the phone booth for your phone and skype calls:</b>  it is a throwback to the good old days.